liborty/rstats/README.md

 ### Implementation

-The constituent parts of Rstats are Rust traits grouping together functions applicable to vectors of data of relevant end types.End type f64 is most commonly used.
+The constituent parts of Rstats are Rust traits grouping together functions applicable to vectors of data of relevant end types.
+End type f64 is most commonly used.
 Facilities for other end types are limited.
-For lots of data of other end types, it is always possible to clone to f64, see for example the included utility function `vecu8asvecf64`.
+For lots of data of other end types, it is always possible to clone them to f64, see for example the included utility function `statsg::tof64()`.

 ### Documentation